QUB-ARM-STM32/pqm4/README.md

 To learn how to install WSL please refer to this [guide](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
 This demonstrates how to install ubuntu on WSL, however you can install any linux distribution you want, but be aware that this tutorial uses ubuntu.
 You are only required to follow the first 4 steps of the guide as we will not be using the GUI.

-If you are unfamilar with linux [here](https://www.hostinger.co.uk/tutorials/linux-commands) is a quick guide to understand some basic commands.
+If you are unfamiliar with linux [here](https://www.hostinger.co.uk/tutorials/linux-commands) is a quick guide to understand some basic commands.

 ### Install the required linux packages